-There is a daily catch limit of 2 kg and total catch limit of 10 kg for the season.
+There is a daily catch limit of two (2) kg and total possession limit of ten (10) kg for the season.

 Whitebait nets cannot have a circumference of greater than 120 cm and must not be used in conjunction with any devices or structures capable of diverting fish into the net or stopping their escape.
 'Structures' include rocks, logs, or branches placed in the river to influence the movement of fish.